Cross-platform interchange: Continuation of travel in different trains

-Kirkby railway station (until 1977) and Ormskirk railway station (until 1970) were double-track railway, but they were converted into single-track railway with the track split in the centre by buffer stops placed back-to-back.
+Ormskirk railway station in Lancashire, United Kingdom, was a double-track railway until 1970, when it was converted into single-track railway with the track split in the centre by buffer stops placed back-to-back.
 The two ends of the single platform terminate different routes, and interchange for through service is by walking along the platform.

-Another peculiar configuration exists at Pittsburg/Bay Point station on the BART system in the San Francisco Bay area.
+Another peculiar configuration exists at Pittsburg/Bay Point station on the BART system in the San Francisco Bay area, California, United States.
 Mainline BART trains terminate at that station, but onward service is available via an eBART diesel multiple unit (DMU) train.
 At this station, eBART trains are only accessible through a cross-platform transfer at a dedicated platform 0.6 mi east of the main station platform.
-Despite this transfer, the Antioch–SFO+Millbrae line (Yellow Line) is mapped and signed as one continuous route.
+Despite this transfer, the Yellow Line is mapped and signed as one continuous route.

+Konggangxinchengjiangning station of Nanjing Metro, China is also a cross-platform terminal station for both Line S1 and S7, with a single island platform and crossovers set at both ends of station, letting trains of both lines to switch back.

+Zhongli railway station in Taoyuan, Taiwan has a proposed cross-platform terminal plan for both Taoyuan Airport MRT and Green line of Taoyuan Metro.
+The station layout will be composed of two island platform, between which a connecting zone set to integrated the two into a single "large platform".
+Buffer stops will also be placed back-to back between Airport-bound trains and Green Line trains.
+The scheme is scheduled to complete in 2031.

 Service levels of connections

 In some, but not all, cases, the trains are coordinated in the timetable.